-Upon receiving a complaint, the Human Resources Equal Opportunity Office will provide the complainant with an acknowledgement of receipt within seven (7) working days and will include in that acknowledgement the web address where the Discrimination Complaint Resolution Process can be found.
+Upon receiving a complaint, the Equal Opportunity Office will provide the complainant with an acknowledgement of receipt within seven (7) working days and will include in that acknowledgement the web address where the Discrimination Complaint Resolution Process can be found.

 Upon receiving a complaint, the Human Resources Equal Opportunity Office shall conduct an initial evaluation of the merits of the complaint and determine the appropriate investigatory action required.
 The Human Resources Equal Opportunity Office staff will contact the dean, director, administrator, supervisor, or chairperson responsible for the unit to inform them of the filing of the complaint.
-When necessary, appropriate administrator(s) or faculty member(s) may be designated by the Chancellor, Vice Chancellor, Provost, Vice Provost, Dean, Director, or Chairperson, by the Director of the Department of Human Resources, the Associate Vice Chancellor of the Human Resources, or the Director of the Equal Opportunity Office to participate in the evaluation of the complaint and to facilitate necessary action.
+When necessary, appropriate administrator(s) or faculty member(s) may be designated by the Chancellor, Vice Chancellor, Provost, Vice Provost, Dean, Director, or Chairperson, by the Director of the Department of Human Resources, the Associate Vice Chancellor of Human Resources, or the Director of the Equal Opportunity Office to participate in the evaluation of the complaint and to facilitate necessary action.

 A formal investigation will be initiated if a complaint is complete, timely, within the scope of this policy and articulates sufficient facts, which if determined to be accurate, would support a finding that the University's discrimination policies have been violated.
 Investigators assigned to conduct an investigation will be impartial.
-In conducting investigations into violations of the University's Policies, the Human Resources Equal Opportunity Office will use a preponderance of the evidence standard in making factual determinations.
+In conducting investigations into violations of the University's Policies, the Equal Opportunity Office will use a preponderance of the evidence standard in making factual determinations.
 A preponderance of the evidence standard means the fact in issue is more probably true than not.

 The University will strive to complete discrimination complaint investigations, including issuance of a report of findings to the complainant and respondent, in as timely and efficient a manner as possible within sixty (60) days of receipt of a complaint.
 However, this timeframe may be extended based on factors such as, but not limited to, schedule and availability of witnesses, holidays or semester breaks including summer break, and complexity of the complaint.
 If an investigation cannot be completed within sixty (60) days of receipt of the complaint, then the investigator(s) will notify the complainant and respondent of that fact and provide a timeframe for completing the investigation.